Chapter 1: Cuts

 Softly and carefully Jinwon’s hands pressed the mini-grand piano’s keys.
 Piano has never been considered as one of Jinwon’s expertise, but with JooHyun’s constant lectures echoing in his head, his fingers started taking it away gently.

 The sweet sound of Chopin’s composition echoed through the small studio, throwing Stephanie daggers of mixed emotions right through her heart.
 He seemed too eager to play this sweet nocturne, too deep in-love, as if music and love could really get him through anything in life.
-Even his slouchy and depressing musician posture has not been seen today.
+Even his slouchy and depressing musician posture was cured by his eagerness to do this piece right.
 He was radiantly glowing while Stephanie flickered dimly with all that was left inside of her.

-“Forget about food,” he would say when asked about what to bring on a deserted island.
-“I would rather bring my guitar and die with music because there’s nothing else better than that…” He almost loved nothing more but music—it was his first love and will be his last love as he would say.
+“Forget about food,” she remembered what he said when she asked him about what he’d bring on a deserted island.
+“I would rather bring my guitar and die with music because there’s nothing else better than that…” He almost loved nothing more but music—it was and will be his first and last love as he would always say.
 But while he was engulfed in this passion, he found something he loved more.
 “But there’s truly nothing better than bringing you with me because you make my heart sing.
 You are the best music in the world, Fany.”

-The little dimple sunk deep under the right side of Jinwon’s chin and he was giggling on his own as he pressed those spruce keys.
-Everything seemed to go so perfectly well for him and the more it progressed like that, the more Stephanie’s heart ached.
-How was she supposed to approach him with news that could end this enchanting high?
-Should she lie or should she just spit it out as soon as possible?
-Lying shouldn’t even be an option, yet if that choice fades away, the truth will take the lead and destroy his happiness.
-Just how could she do that to this beaming child whom she cherished so much?
+The little dimple sunk deep under the right side of Jinwon’s chin and he was giggling on his own as he jubilantly pressed those spruce keys.
+His seemed so perfectly seated on his own cloud of oblivion—so peaceful, so undisturbed.
+It drove Stephanie’s heart to the ground.
+How was she supposed to approach him with news that could end his enchanting high?
+Should she lie and leave him there or should she hit him with the news as soon as possible?
+Lying shouldn’t even be an option, yet if that choice fades away, the truth will hurt like a rock hurled to his head, damaging his sense of ease and freedom.
+Just how could she do that to the boy dreaming high up in the open sky?

 She closed her eyes to let the melody comfort her.
-Memories sung to her—sweet and happy memories—and it soothed her uneasy soul.
-Yet just when she was about to forget her worries, Jinwon abruptly halted and chuckled.
+She was reminded of memories—sweet and happy memories—and it soothed the tension currently running in her veins.
+It could have almost helped release her worries, but Jinwon abruptly halted with a husky sigh.

 “Why did you stop?”
-Stephanie asked.
+Stephanie whimpered.
 She wanted him to keep playing so that she could forget about the cruel world—even for just a minute.

 “I can’t quite get the last part right yet,” Jinwon replied.
 He looked at Stephanie and saw saw that she looked a bit letdown.
 He thought it was because he couldn’t play the last part, so he grinned excitedly and said, “Do you know why I have been trying so hard to learn this song?”